Hebrew Gap Analysis

 The W3C needs to make sure that the needs of scripts and languages around the world are built in to technologies such as HTML, CSS, SVG, etc. so that Web pages and eBooks can look and behave as people expect around the world.

-This page documents difficulties people encounter when trying to use the Hebrew language with the Latin script on the Web.
+This page documents difficulties that people encounter when trying to use languages written in the Hebrew script on the Web.

 Having identified an issue, it investigates the current status with regards to web specifications and implementations by user agents (browsers, e-readers, etc.), and attempts to prioritise the severity of the issue for web users.